deepanshs/mrsimulator/docs/introduction.rst

       "abundance": "98.915%"
   }

-:numref:`listing_1H-12C` is an example of the spin-system corresponding to the `1H-12C` isotopomer, serialized using the JavaScript Object Notation (JSON).
+:numref:`listing_1H-12C` is an example of the spin system corresponding to the `1H-12C` isotopomer, serialized using the JavaScript Object Notation (JSON).
 At the root level of the **SpinSystem** object, we find five keywords, **name**, **description**, **sites**, **couplings**, and **abundance**.
-The value of the `name` key is the name of the spin-system/isotopomer, here given a value of `1H-12C`.
-The value of the description key is an optional string describing the spin-system.
+The value of the `name` key is the name of the spin system/isotopomer, here given a value of `1H-12C`.
+The value of the description key is an optional string describing the spin system.
 The value of the `sites` key is a list of **Site** objects.
 Here, this list comprises of a single **Site** object (lines 5-12).
 The value of the `couplings` key is a list of **Coupling** objects.
 In this example, there are no  couplings, and hence the value of this attribute is an empty list.
-The value of the `abundance` key is the abundance of the spin-system, here given a value of `98.915%` based on the data from :numref:`isotopomers_list`.
+The value of the `abundance` key is the abundance of the spin system, here given a value of `98.915%` based on the data from :numref:`isotopomers_list`.
 See :numref:`table_spin_system` for further description of the **SpinSystem** class and its attributes.